 I was still trying to keep Thomas’s nerves going.
 “You are not yet in Switzerland.
 You are not yet at the company office.
 Your bus is not yet in the yard.”
 All only a Joke, because Thomas is a really good colleague.
 Around 2:30 PM we reached Baden-Rütihof safely.

-After a week of adventure, laughter, friends, and excitement we reach our head office in Baden (Switzerland).
+After a week of adventure, laughter, friends, and excitement we reached our head office in Baden (Switzerland).
 After almost nine months, our bus fleet is finally complete again.

 This was a very unusual year.
 When facing a pandemic like the Coronavirus, you can get caught out of your native country and there may be issues getting back in and/or getting your vehicle back across the border as happened to us.